-COURSE POLICY STATEMENTS: At the beginning of the semester, the instructor must report "no show" students for this course.
+COURSE POLICY STATEMENTS:

+At the beginning of the semester, the instructor must report "no show" students for this course.
 "No show" indicates the student will be removed from the course.
-In order to be considered as attending the online course, the student must log in to D2L and complete "Getting Started," step #1.
-Students will be prompted to complete the Mandatory Attendance quiz by the deadline as given on the course schedule; this quiz will verify students' attendance in the course.
+Students who miss the initial course meeting on Friday August 19th and do not reach out to the instructor regarding the initial absence must be submitted as a "No Show" to the Registrar's Office.